Kokubunji, Tokyo

-Kokubunji (国分寺市, Kokubunji-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 March 2021, the city had an estimated population of 126,791, and a population density of 11,000 persons per km².
+Kokubunji (国分寺市, Kokubunji-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 March 2021, the city had an estimated population of 126,791, and a population density of 11,000 persons per km2.
 The total area of the city was 11.46 sqkm.

 Geography

-Kokubunji is located on the Musashino Terrace of western Tokyo, approximately in the geographic centre of mainland Tokyo Metropolis.
+Kokubunji is located on the Musashino Terrace of western Tokyo, approximately in the geographic center of the Tokyo Metropolis.
 The city extends for about 5.68 kilometers east-to-west by about 3.86 kilometers north-to-south.